trydydd/slimemoldgrappling/content/lesson_plans/slime_mold_grappling_club/pinning_and_supine_guard.md

 weight: 1
 ---

-Each game consists of a three minute round, a one minute break, and then a other three minute round with the position of the players switched.
+Each game consists of a three minute round, a one minute break, and then another three minute round with the position of the players switched.

 **Game 1**